sduffy826/SparkiUsingClasses/infraredClassTest/readme.md

    another session... it reads the values from the csv file and will display a map of the sparki's movements.<br />
    Note: you can always run this program after the simulation but it's more fun to watch the map changing in real time.</p>
+<p>Python program <strong>speakTextFileContents.py</strong> is a cool little program that will
+   speak the contents of a file.
+You can use this to get audio information about the sparki's travels as it's running.
+To use this you need to set<pre>
+     writeSpeechFile  = 1</pre>
+   in the sharedVars.py file.
+This will cause the information the sparki sends to
+   <strong>serialProcessor.py</strong> to be written out to a file.
+What you'll want to do
+   is have this program running in a different terminal session from the 'serialProcessor' program;
+   after you start serialProcessor you just execute this program.
+Note you can pass the name of the file to 'read', if you don't pass one it'll use the global variable defined in sharedVars.py</p>

 <p>To run the simulation do the following
   <ul>
     <li>Assuming you're using VS code... if not don't worry about clearing terminal</li>